hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 ---
 # Technical Papers in Conference Proceedings

 **[Jan.
-31, 2022 update]** Authors of accepted papers should refer the [video instructions page](/presenting/video-instructions/) for preparing and submitting their vidoe files.
+31, 2022 update]** Authors of accepted papers should refer the [video instructions page](/presenting/video-instructions/) for preparing and submitting their video files.

 {{<simpleLineBreak>}}